asdfzxcvbn/TweakZipper/README.md

 just a dead simple deb/dylib -> trollfools zip converter.

-for some reason, you can't inject debs into apps installed from the appstore? at least that's what i understand from the "Limitations" tab:
+for some reason, you can't inject debs into apps installed from the appstore? at least that's what i understand from the [Limitations](https://github.com/Lessica/TrollFools?tab=readme-ov-file#limitations) tab:

 > Encrypted App Store applications with bare dynamic library